RCA 8-PT-7012 (8-PT-7030) Television (1956)

 In the next view, you are looking at the new terminal strip under the RF/IF chassis, holding the leads for the new capacitors, which are strapped in a tight bundle occupying the space where the can used to live.

-Once the electrolytics had all been replaced, I spent some time checking voltages around the receiver, comparing them to the values given in the schematic.
-The basic power supply seemed very healthy, but the TV did not show the indicated amount of "boost" voltage, producing less than 300 volts where the schematic called for 480 volts.
+After the electrolytics had all been replaced, I spent some time checking voltages around the receiver, comparing them to the values given in the schematic.
+The basic power supply seemed healthy, but the TV did not show the indicated amount of "boost" voltage, producing less than 300 volts where the schematic called for 480 volts.
 Since I hadn't finished replacing capacitors, I made a note of this and continued replacing things.

 Here is another view of recapping work.
 I did my best to wrap the new components exactly as the originals had been installed.
-Overly long leads can cause problems in some circuits, and there's no room for lazy-man's work in this TV, anyway!
+Overly long leads can cause problems in some circuits, and there's no room for lazy-man's work in this TV, anyway.

 Here is a view underneath the 6CM7 tube.
 We saw this cluster previously, before recapping, but from a different angle.
 About midway through the recapping process, I was delighted to see the formerly-dead picture tube light up at last!